gavinlyonsrepo/gdrivemenu/README.md

 Copyright
 ---------
 Copyright (C) 2017 Gavin Lyons

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public license published by the Free Software Foundation, see LICENSE.md in documentation section for more details
+see LICENSE.md in documentation section

+for more details